joom/hezarfen/README.md

 An Idris implementation of a theorem prover for [Roy Dyckhoff's LJT](https://rd.host.cs.st-andrews.ac.uk/publications/jsl57.pdf), a sequent calculus for propositional intuitionistic logic that is decidable and does _not_ need loop checking.
-Ported from [Ayberk Tosun's Standard ML implementation](https://github.com/ayberkt/sequents).
+Initially ported from [Ayberk Tosun's Standard ML implementation](https://github.com/ayberkt/sequents).

 The main goal of the project is to make use of the [elaborator